Reviewing Uses of Regulatory Compliance Monitoring

-Looking at the motivation behind the studies we investigate, we note another main difference: Compliance checking studies appear to be done more for technical reasons (i.e., for improving techniques), whereas demonstration and process improvement also play a role in conformance checking studies.
-We assume that the larger role of demonstration (found in 19 of 36 conformance checking studies) might be due to the fact that conformance checking techniques are, as described above, seen in a less-than-ideal position for compliance monitoring and thus need to argue for their applicability in various settings.
+Looking at the motivation behind the studies, we note another main difference: Compliance checking studies appear to be done more for technical reasons (i.e., for improving techniques), whereas demonstration and process improvement also play a role in conformance checking studies.
+We assume that the larger role of demonstration might be because conformance checking techniques are, as described above, seen in a less-than-ideal position for regulatory compliance monitoring and thus need to argue for their applicability in various settings.
 The differing goals might also be linked to the high prevalence of healthcare and finance settings for conformance checking, since these two settings have useable and important regulations that may strengthen the case of conformance checking, whilst compliance checking studies might have a broader focus on domains, since they do not need to argue for their applicability.
 Similarly linked to different motivations might be the fact that expert knowledge is less frequently mentioned as a requirement and prescriptive models are validated less often in compliance checking studies -- when improving techniques, it may be more important to have a prescriptive model and an application scenario that is sufficiently plausible, and not necessarily completely transferrable into a concrete real-world setting.